Impact of Scalar NSI on Spatial and Temporal Correlations in Neutrino Oscillations: Abstract

 \section{Abstract}

 Neutrino oscillation experiments are gradually approaching an era of precision, where subleading effects can also be tested.
 One such subleading effect is Non-Standard Interactions (NSI), which can play a crucial role in neutrino oscillations.
 Various works have typically discussed vector NSI in the context of quantum correlations.
 Recently, there have been improvements in the bounds on scalar NSI as well.
 In light of these developments, we aim to examine the impact of scalar NSI on quantum correlation measures.
 To analyze this impact, we are considering the strongest measure of quantum correlation, i.e., non-locality.
 Our study will encompass both spatial and temporal non-locality measures.
+This work presents the first investigation of scalar NSI in the context of quantum correlation measures.